top of page

 Japan has its own unique business customs.

-Japanese companies take a long time to make decisions, and this can be perceived as a slow pace of work when compared to overseas companies.
+Japanese companies tend to take a long time to make decisions, which can be perceived as a slow pace of work compared to overseas companies.

-On the flip side, though, it may be a good thing that they are cautious and carefully plan their business in advance, reducing the risk of failure.
+On the other hand, this cautious approach allows them to carefully plan their business in advance, reducing the risk of failure.

-Laws may differ.
-For example, in the content industry, “broadcasting standards regulations” differ in each country, which may result in Japanese content (i.e., products) not being able to be broadcast (i.e., sold) overseas.
+Laws may vary as well.
+For example, in the content industry, broadcasting standards regulations differ by country.
+As a result, Japanese content (i.e., products) may not be allowed to be broadcast (i.e., sold) overseas.

-Since I was engaged in the content sales for nine years, I had to be aware of the laws and regulations of the countries I was dealing with when selling Japanese content to media platforms around the world.
+Having worked in content sales for nine years, I had to be aware of the laws and regulations in each country when selling Japanese content to media platforms worldwide.

-What we usually think of as “common sense” often turns out to be not so when we are in different countries.
+What we usually consider “common sense” often turns out not to be so in different countries.

-In addition to conducting market research, it is very important to understand the national character and culture, and to know the differences in business manners.
+In addition to conducting market research, it is crucial to understand national characteristics and culture, as well as differences in business etiquette.

 2.Language barrier

-Japan is an island nation with a single ethnic group.
+Japan is an island nation with a predominantly single ethnic group.

 The necessity of using a language other than Japanese in daily life is low.

-Consequently, it is said that only 7% of the Japanese can speak practical English.
+It is said that only 7% of Japanese people can speak practical English.

-When setting up an office in Japan, it is important to secure human resources with these skills.
+When setting up an office in Japan, securing human resources with these skills is crucial.

 3.Complexity of procedures

-Foreign companies that run into these obstacles can get “lost” along the way, and even if they successfully start a business in Japan, some companies stay in Japan for a year or two and then withdraw.
+Foreign companies facing these obstacles can easily get lost along the way, and even if they successfully establish a business in Japan, some withdraw after just a year or two.

-We believe it is important for overseas start-ups to know about these issues before attempting to enter the Japanese market, and to have a solution to deal with them.
+We believe it is crucial for overseas startups to be aware of these challenges before entering the Japanese market and to have a strategy in place to navigate them effectively.

 My friend's Case